 Please note that in this case you will be issued a certificate for automatics only and you won't be covered for driving manual transmission taxis (the car must be up to MOT standard ).
 Please note – no repairs to the car will be allowed if the car is not up to standard at the time of the test.
 A car covered by a hire agreement from a commercial company is not a suitable vehicle for use in the Taxi Driving Skills Test.

 The car presented at the time of the test must be used on the test.

 Candidates must not take their test in a car that is plated (ie Private Hire) unless they hold and can produce a valid Private Hire/Hackney Licence from the same authority which issued the plate.

 When you take your test

-Candidates must produce their full driving licence at the time of the test, for holders of photo-card licences both parts must be presented.
-This must show the correct postal address and be signed in ink.
+Candidates must produce their photo-card driving licence at the time of the test.
+This must show the correct postal address.